Gandalfounet/drupal-module-generator/README.md

 ### Config

 Your module will be generated using the config.json file.
-Make sure to correctly fill the json to generate the files.

 Doc incoming.